 Being able to use your driver’s license is an issue that can critically affect your day-to-day life.
 If you have received an administrative license suspension in Hernando County, Sumter County, Citrus County, or the surrounding areas and wish to fight this suspension in a DMV administrative hearing for DUI, begin your defense immediately by contacting The Law Office of Ashley Aulls, P.A..

 Ashley Aulls is a skilled and knowledgeable Hernando County DUI defense attorney who treats his clients with respect through education and open communication.
-With a family history of successful lawyers and over 20 years of his own experience, he knows what it takes to defeat an ALS in an administrative hearing for DUI.
+With a family history of successful lawyers, he knows what it takes to defeat an ALS in an administrative hearing for DUI.
 To find out more about what The Law Office of Ashley Aulls, P.A. can do for your administrative license suspension and the rest of your Brooksville area DUI case, call (352) 593-4115 today and schedule your initial case consultation.